php/php-langspec/spec/10-expressions.md

 value 0.

-For a unary `~` operator used with a string, the result is the string with each byte being bitwise complement of the correstopding byte of the source string.
+For a unary `~` operator used with a string, the result is the string with each byte being bitwise complement of the corresponding byte of the source string.

 *Object Operands*